mattermost/docs/source/administration/config-settings.rst

 **STARTTLS**: Takes an existing insecure connection and attempts to upgrade it to a secure connection using TLS.

-If the "No encryption" option is selected it is highly recommended that the AD/LDAP connection is secured outside of Mattermost, for example, by adding a stunnel proxy.
+If ``None`` is selected it is highly recommended that the AD/LDAP connection is secured outside of Mattermost, for example, by adding a stunnel proxy.

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"ConnectionSecurity": ""`` with options ``""``, ``"TLS"``, and ``"STARTTLS"``.                                           |